The Transport Oka-Grauert Principle for Simple Surfaces: Twistor correspondence

-The preceding lemma shows that $Z^{\interior}$ is a complex surface in the classical sense, but with complex structure `degenerating' at $\partial^0Z$.
-Nevertheless there is a $\bar \partial$-complex up to the boundary: On an open set $U\subset Z$, we define
+The preceding lemma shows that $Z^{\interior}$ is a complex surface in the classical sense, but with complex structure degenerating at $SM$.
+Nevertheless the $\bar \partial$-complex of $Z^\interior$ can be extended to all of $Z$ in a way that is smooth up the boundary.
+We will built this extended $\bar \partial$-complex from scratch and show {\it a posteriori} that it coincides with the standard one in the interior.
+On an open set $U\subset Z$, we define

-as follows: Note that the spaces $C^\infty(U)$ and $C^\infty(p^{-1}(U))$ are well defined also when $U\cap \partial Z\neq \emptyset$, and contain $\C$-valued functions, smooth up to the boundary.
+as follows: note that the spaces $C^\infty(U)$ and $C^\infty(p^{-1}(U))$ are well defined also when $U\cap \partial Z\neq \emptyset$, and contain $\C$-valued functions, smooth up to the boundary.
 Then

 and we define

 noting that $\bar \partial$ has the mapping properties indicated in \eqref{dbar} in view of part \ref{cxstructure1} of the preceding lemma.
 See Lemma \ref{lemcoo2} for a description of $\bar \partial$ in coordinates.
 If $U\cap \partial Z = \emptyset$, then we recover the usual $\bar \partial$-complex of the complex surface $Z^{\interior}$, via isomorphisms